Celumproject/domoscio-docs/2_integration_case.md

 Amongst all the types of information you should send to the API, the following three are mandatory.
 In some cases, the "Contents structure and meta-data" can be imported directly into the API.
 If that is your case or if you are willing to do so, please contact us directly.
 ### Contents structure and meta-data

+### Users, Students and subscriptions
+#### Students
+The Student is the object on Domoscio's API that represent the users that are learning something on your platform.
+This object is obviously central and necessary for the application to do the proper computations.
+Creating a Student is a simple as requesting a POST method on the Student Index URL:

+	Method: POST
+	URL: HOST_URL/instances/{instance_id}/students

+If everything goes well, you should be receiving the following answer depending on what you actually sent to the API:

+	{
+		id: 48,
+		uid: "my_first_student",
+		civil_profile_attributes: {
+			name: « John Doe »,  (Optional)
+			sexe: « male »,  (Optional)
+			day_of_birth: « 1970/01/01 »  (Optional)
+		},
+		student_group_id: « 1 » (Optional)
+	}

+#### Links between a User and a piece of knowledge (KnowledgeNode)
 All user activity related to content is mastered by KnowledgeNodeStudent.
 They operate also as a permission controller between a Student and a Content.
 Their existence mean that a Student is entitled to access this piece of Content.

 ![User Enrollment](https://raw.githubusercontent.com/Celumproject/domoscio-docs/master/uploads/user_enrollment_.png)

-*	Unique : Can be considered as a student subscription to a notion
+*	Unique : Can be considered as a student subscription to a piece of Ressource
 *	Smart: Carry all user data : results, analysis, computations…
-*	Simple: Use this object to record all student results
+*	Simple: Use this object to record all student events

-### Users, and subscriptions

 ### Events and users interactions with your platform